Snowtown murders: Murders

-The victims were chosen at random by Bunting for imagined infractions; some victims were murdered as Bunting suspected them of being paedophiles, based on flimsy evidence or rumours.
+The victims were chosen by Bunting for imagined infractions; some victims were murdered as Bunting suspected them of being paedophiles, based on flimsy evidence or rumours.
 Others were killed due to his dislike of obese people, drug users, or because they were homosexual.
 Most of the victims were friends or acquaintances of at least one member of Bunting's group.
 Some were family members, occasionally sharing a residence with one of the murderers.
 Some were befriended for a short time and pulled into the group as easy targets for Bunting.

 Kevin Howells, a forensic psychiatrist at Broadmoor Hospital in the United Kingdom, believed that Bunting's behaviour suggested he lacked emotion and the capacity to empathise with his victims.
 It showed that Bunting was a psychopathic killer who derived satisfaction from controlling his victims.
 Bunting's victims were forced to call Bunting; "God", "Master", "Chief Inspector" and "Lord Sir".
 During the murders, Bunting had fashioned a "rock spider wall" on a wall of a spare room in his house.
 The chart, created using paper notes and yarn, was an interconnected web of names of people Bunting alone suspected to be paedophiles or homosexuals.
 Bunting would select a name from the wall then call and threaten the person.

 The victims' social security and bank details were often obtained so the murderers, or their associates, could impersonate the victims after their deaths and continue to collect their pensions or welfare.
 Although a total of A$97,200 was collected in this way, it is not believed that social security fraud was the main motive for the murders.
 The final murder of David Johnson was conducted in a Snowtown bank building after the barrels which contained the majority of the victim's remains had been moved there for storage.